 There are many ways in which a voice can be considered different.
 The voice may be hoarse, shrill, shaky, or breathy.
 Your child may run out of breath quickly, constantly cough or clear their throat, or have throat pain.
 In some cases, they may experience aphonia — completely losing their voice.

 Voice disorders have numerous causes, including talking too much, screaming, infections, acid reflux disease, viruses, cancer, or diseases that paralyze (freeze) the vocal cords.

 The ear, nose, and throat physicians at Children’s work closely with the Audiology Department.

 Audiologists specialize in diagnosing and treating hearing problems in infants and children through age 21.
 Together, ENT physicians and audiologists determine the cause of your child’s hearing loss, and decide on the best course of treatment.

 Our audiologists are the only providers in the state that focus solely on children.
 Every provider has been certified by the American Speech and Hearing Association for excellence in the field and providing high-quality care.

 One of our main services is fitting children with hearing aids.
 We have several different types of hearing aids available to fit your child’s needs.
-There’s the traditional hearing aids, which push sound through the damaged part of your child’s ear.

 If your child has partial hearing loss, has damaged ear canals, or often gets ear infections, we may use a bone anchored hearing aid (Baha®).
 Baha® works by bypassing the damaged outer or middle ear and bringing sound directly to the inner ear.